 - Mild abrasives to remove debris and residual surface stains.
 Examples include calcium carbonate, dehydrated silica gels, hydrated aluminum oxides, magnesium carbonate, phosphate salts, and silicates. - Fluoride to strengthen tooth enamel and remineralize tooth decay.
 All ADA-accepted toothpastes contain fluoride. - Humectants to prevent water loss in the toothpaste.
 Examples include glycerol, propylene glycol, and sorbitol. - Flavoring agents, such as saccharin and other sweeteners, to provide taste.
 Flavoring agents do not promote tooth decay.
 (No ADA-Accepted toothpaste contains sugar or any other ingredient that would promote tooth decay.) - Thickening agents or binders to stabilize the toothpaste formula.
-They include mineral colloids, natural gums, seaweed colloids [e.g. carrageenan], or synthetic cellulose. - Detergents to create foaming action, including sodium lauryl sulfate and sodium lauroyl sarcosinate. - Some toothpastes contain ingredients such as potassium nitrate or strontium chloride to help reduce tooth sensitivity; stannous fluoride and triclosan to help reduce gingivitis; pyrophosphates, triclosan, and zinc citrate to help reduce a buildup of hardened plaque; modified silica abrasives or enzymes to help whiten teeth by physically removing surface stains; and some additional ingredients, such as triclosan, to help reduce bad breath.
+They include mineral colloids, natural gums, seaweed colloids [e.g. carrageenan], or synthetic cellulose. - Detergents to create foaming action, including sodium lauryl sulfate and sodium N-Lauryl sarcosinate. - Some toothpastes contain ingredients such as potassium nitrate or strontium chloride to help reduce tooth sensitivity; stannous fluoride and triclosan to help reduce gingivitis; pyrophosphates, triclosan, and zinc citrate to help reduce a build-up of hardened plaque; modified silica abrasives or enzymes to help whiten teeth by physically removing surface stains; and some additional ingredients, such as triclosan, to help reduce bad breath.

-ly to create a variety of hues.
-Colors from plant, animal, and mineral sources, utilized in earlier times, remained in use in the early 20th century, but were rapidly phased out because they were more expensive and their coloring properties inconsistent.
+but were rapidly phased out because they were more expensive and their coloring properties inconsistent.
 However, natural colorings are making a comeback.
 Consumers' growing preference for natural foods and adverse publicity about artificial dyes have prompted several major companies to pledge to either remove them in at least some of their products or to switch to natural colorings altogether.

-In industrial production of colorants, "lake" is a term used for pigments made by combining dyes with metal salts such as aluminum, calcium, zirconium, barium, or others, creating an insoluble pigment.
-Dyes dissolve readily in water but not in oils or fats.
+In the industrial production of colorants, "lake" is a term used for pigments made by combining dyes with metal salts, such as aluminum, calcium, zirconium, barium, or others, creating an insoluble pigment.
+Dyes dissolve readily in water, but not in oils or fats.
 Lakes are insoluble in water, oils or fats, but disperse well in oils and fats.
 More on the naming of lakes as explained by the FDA: